ixoz/Asus-ROG-Smart-Charge-Linux-GUI/README.md

 ### Supported Linux Distributions

-Asus Smart Charge works on any modern Linux distribution with systemd, GTK4, and libadwaita:
+zhelper works on any modern Linux distribution with systemd, GTK4, and libadwaita:

 | Distribution | Package Format | Status |
 |--------------|---------------|--------|